Japan and Philadelphia

 Quakers: All Alike, All Different (2)

 New topic 2018-11-10 01:32:40 description

 The story of Inazo Nitobe (1862-1933) comes in two forms, one from the Philadelphia Quaker community, and the other from his home, in Japan.
-One day in Philadelphia, a ninety year-old Quaker gentleman, rumpled black suit, very soft voice -- and all -- happened to remark that his Aunt had married a Samurai.
+One day in Philadelphia, a well-known ninety-year-old Quaker gentleman, rumpled black suit, very soft voice -- and all -- happened to remark that his Aunt had married a Samurai.
 A real one?
 Topknot, kimono, long curved sword, and all?
 Yup.
 Uh-huh.

-One of Nitobe's greatest achievements was to struggle with his appointment as governor of Formosa (Taiwan).
-Japan acquired this primitive island in 1895, and Nitobe had the uncomfortable role of the colonist in Japan's first experience with colonization.
-He sincerely believed it was possible for Japan to bring the benefits of Westernization to another Asian backwater, and just as the British found in their colonies, there was precious little gratitude for it.
+One of Nitobe's greatest achievements was to struggle with his appointment as Governor of Formosa (Taiwan).
+Japan acquired this primitive island in 1895, and Nitobe got the uncomfortable role of colonist in Japan's first experience with colonization.
+He sincerely believed it was possible for Japan to bring the benefits of Westernization to another Asian backwater, but just as the British found in their colonies, there was precious little gratitude for it.
 Although he was undoubtedly acting dutifully on the Emperor's orders when he later came to Twelfth Street Meeting, he surely knew -- perhaps even better than Rufus Jones -- that there was something to be said on both sides, no matter how conflicted you had to be if you were in a position of responsibility.
-The most revered man in his whole nation almost surely saw himself as a complete failure.
+This most revered man in his whole nation almost surely saw he had been a complete failure in Philadelphia.